Net Zero Carbon Buildings: A Framework Definition

 The primary focus of the framework is to set in place a path to achieve net zero carbon buildings in both construction and operation (in-use energy consumption), whilst beginning to provide direction for addressing whole life carbon in the industry.

 As a freely available resource, the framework is intended to be used by building developers, designers, owners, occupiers and policy makers to inform the development of building tools, policies and practices.
+For information on verifying net zero carbon buildings and guidance on marketing and communications, please see here.

 If you have any questions on the framework or would like to provide feedback, please email ANZ@ukgbc.org.